psecio/gatekeeper/docs/working-with-objects.md

 **NOTE:** You can find the list of properties on the pages for each of the different types (like `Users` and `Groups`).

-## Deleteing
+## Deleting

 You can also use common functionality to delete records from the system.
-This uses a format simialr to the "find by" methods but instead uses a "delete by".
+This uses a format similar to the "find by" methods but instead uses a "delete by".

 ```php
 <?php